-The Committee believes that the "balanced LTI program" consisting of service vested restricted shares and performance vested restricted shares, are a compelling way to achieve its objectives.
+Long-term equity grants.
+The Committee believes that the Company's shareholders will be well served if a greater percentage of the long-term equity incentive program is related to achievement of the Company's board-approved strategic objectives.
+To that end, the "balanced LTI program" consisting of service vested restricted shares and performance vested restricted shares, is a way to achieve its objectives.
 Generally, performance-vesting aligns executive long-term incentive rewards more directly with shareholder interests since achieving strategic objectives is a better measure of managements' performance than the vagaries of the stock market.
 Furthermore, the Committee believes that the shareholders are served well by decisions that further the Company's long-term strategic plan.
-The Committee believes that the CEO's long-term incentive should be 100% dependent on the achievement of the Company's strategic objectives.
-Nevertheless, the Committee believes that it is appropriate to include some service vested restricted stock in the long-term incentive of the other Officers in order to encourage retention of key executives over the duration of a business cycle.
+The Committee also believes that the CEO's long-term incentive should be 100% dependent on the achievement of the Company's strategic objectives.
+Nevertheless, the Committee believes that it is appropriate to include some service vested restricted shares in the long-term incentive of the other Officers in order to encourage retention of key executives over the duration of a business cycle.

-The Committee adopted the LTIP, which was approved by the Board during its February 2008 meeting and adopted by the shareholders at the April 2008 annual meeting.
-In the summer of 2008, the Committee then determined the grants to be made under the LTIP which are set forth on the accompanying compensation tables.
-The CEO's equity compensation awards will be performance-based shares, vesting in three years based upon achieving performance standards approved at the time of the grant by the Company's Board of Directors.
+The Committee adopted the Preformed Line Products Company Long Term Incentive Plan of 2008 ("LTIP"), which was approved by the Board during its February 2008 meeting and adopted by the shareholders at the April 2008 annual meeting.
+The Committee then determined the grants to be made under the LTIP which are set forth on the accompanying compensation tables.
+The CEO's equity compensation awards will be performancebased shares, vesting in three years based upon achieving performance standards approved at the time of the grant by the Company's Board of Directors.
 The equity compensation awards to the other participants will be as follows: two-thirds of the award will be performance-based shares, vesting in three years based on achieving performance standards approved at the time of the grant by the Company's Board of Directors, and one-third of the award will be service-based shares, vesting three years after the date of the grant based solely on continued employment by the Company.
-The Committee chose to emphasize performance over service over three years (rather than weigh these measures equally), as it believes this approach aligns the Company's performance with shareholder interests, while acknowledging the benefit from long-term service.
+The Committee chose to emphasize performance over three years (rather than weigh performance and service equally), because it believes this approach aligns the Company's performance with shareholder interests, while acknowledging the benefit from long-term service.
 The CEO's target award will be equal to 100% of the CEO's salary at the date of vesting, with a maximum award equal to two times the target award.
 The awards to the other Officers is as follows: the target award will be equal to that percentage of participant's salary at the date of vesting that is specified at the time of grant.
 The maximum amount of the performance portion of the award will be equal to two times the target award.
 The maximum award for the service vested portion of the award will be equal to the target award.
 Each Officer was granted the number of shares equal to the maximum level, under the performance criteria.
-For the performance-based shares, the number of restricted shares in which the participant becomes vested will depend upon the specific level of performance of growth in pretax income and sales growth over the three-year performance period ending December 31, 2010, with thresholds of 5% and 3% respectively, and maximum of 10% of both.
+For the performance-based shares, the number of restricted shares in which the participant becomes vested will depend upon the specific level of performance of growth in pretax income and sales growth over the three-year performance period, with thresholds of 5% and 3% respectively, and maximum of 10% of both.
 Further, cash dividends will be reinvested in additional restricted shares, and held subject to the same vesting requirements as the underlying shares.